observability-lab-cse/observability-lab-workshop/06-advanced-observability-instrumentation/README.md

     Now, it would be useful to track failed device updates.
 Try to add another metric to track these events.

 * Finally, we need to register our Meter with the previously added OTel instrumentation, by setting an additional environment variable for the `devices-state-manager` container.
-Set the `OTEL_DOTNET_AUTO_METRICS_ADDITIONAL_SOURCES` environment variable with the name of the Meter created in step 2.
+Set the `OTEL_DOTNET_AUTO_METRICS_ADDITIONAL_SOURCES` environment variable with value matching the name of the Meter you previously created.
 You can do this by adding the variable to the k8s deployment manifest of `devices-state-manager`.

     <details markdown="1">
     <summary>Click here to see the snippet of the k8s deployment manifest.</summary>

     ```yaml
     - name: OTEL_DOTNET_AUTO_METRICS_ADDITIONAL_SOURCES
       value: "<meter-name>"
     ```

     </details>